Study: Transvaginal Mesh No Benefits

 Juries have been finding against the manufacturers of transvaginal mesh (TVM) and awarding significant verdicts to women harmed by these products.
-And now a new study has found there is no added benefit to implanting TVM into women who have surgery to correct pelvic organ prolapse, or “POP.”
+And now a study shows transvaginal mesh adds no benefits to implanting it into women who have surgery to correct pelvic organ prolapse, or “POP.”

 A Georgetown University study of thousands of Medicare beneficiaries who had transvaginal mesh implanted to correct POP found there was no variation in cure rates when compared to traditional treatments.
 The research team was led by Dr. Robert Gutman, and studied more than 7,000 patients.